GOP Health Bill Will Allow Mandatory Genetic Testing Or Penalizing Of Workers

 What do you think about this new health bill being incorporated into the GOP’s Affordable Care Act replacement plan?
 Do you think it is appropriate for employers to force (or coerce by way of threatening financial penalties) their employees to submit to genetic testing as laid out in the new health bill?

-[Featured Image by Chepko Danil Vitalevich/Shutterstock]
+[Featured Image by Chepko Danil Vitalevich /Shutterstock]